michimiura/image_pre_processing_for_FISH-QUANT/README.md

 # image_pre_processing_for_FISH-QUANT

+The goal of this project is to prepare smFISH images and outlines (cell segmentation files) for spot quantification using FISH-QUANT.

 ## 1. Run ImageJ macro Image_pre_processing_v2.0.ijm

 This ImageJ macro takes raw z-stacked images acquired with Nikon Ti2-E and MetaMorph (multidimentional acquisition), and will